Tin-Duong1/IceMetrics/README.md

 alembic upgrade head
 ```

-4. Start the FastAPI server:
+4. Start the FastAPI server (root is to the docs):

 ```bash
 uvicorn server:app --reload